wuspy/portal_calendar/README.md

 ## Timekeeping

 The internal clock in the ESP32 is very inaccurate with a specified inaccuracy of 5%, which corresponds to 72 minutes per day.
 This is obviously useless for long-term timekeeping so an external clock is required.
 One solution would be to use an RTC module like a DS3231, but that still requires an external time source for initialization.
-Given that, I decided to just ditch that extra cost and require a WiFi connection for daily NTP time syncing, which would be required for OpenWeatherMap anyway if you decide to use it.
-The default NTP servers are `pool.ntp.org` and `time.google.com`, and can be changed in config.h if you want.
+Given that, I decided to just ditch that extra cost and require a Wi-Fi connection for daily NTP time syncing, which would be required for OpenWeatherMap anyway if you decide to use it.
+The default NTP servers are `pool.ntp.org` and `time.google.com`, but they can be changed if you want.

-The WiFi connection is also used to lookup information for the timezone you provide, using the `timezoned.rop.nl` service from the [ezTime project](https://github.com/ropg/ezTime).
-Timezoned is a relatively small service maintained by one person, so it does introduce a failure point if it ever goes down.
-If that's something you're worried about you have a couple options

-* Host your own timezoned service.
-The source code is available in the ezTime repository.
+The Wi-Fi connection is also used to lookup information for the timezone you provide, using the timezoned service from the [ezTime project](https://github.com/ropg/ezTime).
+The default timezoned servers are the original one at `timezoned.rop.nl` and mine at `timezoned.jacobjordan.tech`.
+This does introduce a failure point if these services both go down, and if that's something you're worried about you can host your own timezoned service.
+The original PHP code is available in ropg's repository, and my Rust rewirite is availble [here](https://github.com/wuspy/timezoned_rs).
-* Provide a POSIX timezone instead of a timezone name, as explained in config.h.

 ## Graphics